hogfish/data_generator/README.md

 Generates test data and copies it to clipboard.

-Version 0.001 - Early days yet, friends.
+Version 0.1 - Early days yet, friends.
 Handle with care.

 Usage
 ==============

+You will need:
+- Ruby (this was developed on ruby-1.9.3-p194)
+- OSX or Windows

 1. Fire up your command line prompt.
 2. Enter any of the following: